Entries Tagged 'Protecting Content' ↓

 Primary Login is predictable, and you (the DAP Admin) control where they go right after they login.

-Secondary Login depends on “context”, and they’re taken back to whatever page they were before they logged in.
+Secondary Login depends on “context”, and they’re taken back to whatever page they were on, before they logged in.

 1) You may not have protected the post in DAP at all, so it’s an unprotected post, which will (and should) show up in your feed

-2) Or, you have turned on Sneak-Peek and haven’t inserted the WordPress “more” tag (<!–more–>) into each of your posts.
+2) You have turned on Sneak-Peek and haven’t inserted the WordPress “more” tag (<!–more–>) into each of your posts.
 If you turn on Sneak-peek, then you must insert more tags into all posts.
+Also, if you have turned on Sneak-Peek, then you must also do this…

 Go to “Settings > Reading” in WP admin, then set “For each article in a feed, show” to “Summary”.